SmartForest-no/SegmentAnyTree/README.md

 ## Inference
-For inference run `run_inference.sh input_folder output_folder`. `input_folder` folder should contains las files for processing. `output_folder` contains results in `final_results` subfolder.
+This section explains how to use the inference script to process data and manage the output.
+This is to be used if you do not run using docker container.

-This manual explains how to use the inference script to process data and manage the output.
 Follow the steps below for successful execution.

 ### Steps to Use the Script